TAJIKISTAN: "Inciting religious hatred" charges for at least 6 imams and man who filmed police harassment

 Even more arrests?

-Unconfirmed media reports speak of more arrested Imams in Kanibadam, Guliston and Bobojon Gofurov District of Sogd Region, as well as in the south-western Khatlon Region.
+Unconfirmed media reports speak of more arrested Imams in Kanibadam, Guliston and Bobojon Gofurov District of Sugd Region, as well as in the south-western Khatlon Region.
 Also reported arrested were between 100 and 200 graduates of universities and madrassahs in Uzbekistan, Pakistan or Arab countries.
-In Sogd Region, most of those arrested reportedly are from Kanibadam, Isfara, Bobojon Gofurov and Khujand.
+In Sugd Region, most of those arrested reportedly are from Kanibadam, Isfara, Bobojon Gofurov and Khujand.

 However, the authorities have so far admitted only the arrest of the six Imams.
 Forum 18 could not independently verify the reports of the additional arrests.